Pineapple Pound Cake

 - 4-1/2 cups pound cake batter (from Pound Cake Ring )

 - Drain pineapple, reserving 1 tablespoon juice; set aside (discard remaining juice or save for another use).
 In a saucepan over low heat, cook and stir brown sugar and butter until sugar is dissolved; add the reserved pineapple juice.
-Pour into an ungreased 13-in. x 9-in. baking dish.
+Pour into an ungreased 13x9-in. baking dish.

 - Cut pineapple slices in half.
 Arrange in a single layer in three lengthwise rows, alternating the direction of each row.
 Place a cherry, cut side up, between each pineapple slice.
 If desired, place pecan halves around the sides of the dish.
 Carefully spoon batter over the top and spread gently.
-Bake at 350° for 40 minutes longer or until a toothpick inserted into the cake near the center comes out clean.
+Bake at 350° for 40 minutes longer or until a toothpick inserted into the cake in the center comes out clean.
 Immediately invert onto a serving platter.
 Cool.
-Yield: 12 servings.

-Originally published as Pineapple Pound Cake in Quick Cooking May/June 2002, p33
+Originally published as Pineapple Pound Cake in Quick Cooking May/June 2002